 Another government building that took me by surprise is the Romanian Athenaeum, which is actually Bucharest’s concert hall.
 It looks like this from outside but wait till you step in!

-The Romanian Athenaeum is a special venue and you can only see it from the outside garden area unless special permissions or invitation to step inside.
+The Romanian Athenaeum is a special venue and you can only see it from the outside garden area unless special permission or invitation to step inside.
 The concert hall is velvety red and golden from the inside.
 There is a circular dome-like roof with many lamps and paintings along it.
 It looks grand and I’d love to attend a formal event here!

 Palace of the Parliament

 A special mention about one of Bucharest’s most famous government buildings – the Palace of the Parliament.
 I’m not sure if I can call this building gorgeous, but you have to see it for yourself to feel the power of it.
-It is massive, looks overpowering, and believe it or not is the second largest administrative building in the world.
+It is massive, looks overpowering, and believe it or not is the second-largest administrative building in the world.

 The Palace of Parliament is one of the biggest attractions in Bucharest and visitors can even go inside.
 The building is big not only from the outside but even the furnishing is massive when you step in.
 I did not go inside the Palace of the Parliament in Bucharest but if you end up going, please share a photo!